• Home

 • Author

 Richard D. Vetstein, Esq. is regarded as one of the leading real estate attorneys in Massachusetts.
-With 24 years in practice, he was voted a "Top Lawyer" by Boston Magazine and "Best of Metrowest."
-For fun, Rich enjoys all Boston sports teams, seeing live music with his son and watching his daughter perform theatre.
+With over 25 years in practice, he is a four time winner of the "Top Lawyer" award by Boston Magazine, a "Super Lawyer" designation from Thompson/West, and "Best of Metrowest."
 For Rich's professional biography, click here.
-Email or call Rich at [email protected] or 508-620-5352.
+If you are interested in hiring Rich or have a legal question, email or call him at [email protected] or 508-620-5352.

 • Follow Me